 Reaching Pinnawala (Pinnawela) Elephant Orphanage

-Beginning of Pinnawala (Pinnawela) Elephant Orphanage
+History of the Pinnawala (Pinnawela) Elephant Orphanage

 In the very beginning, in 1972, the orphanage was located at the Wilpattu National Park.
 Subsequently the orphanage was shifted to the National Holiday Resort at Bentota Beach in the south-western coastal belt and then to the Dehiwala Zoo, 11km south of Colombo.
-In the year 1975, Department of Wildlife of Sri Lanka set up its present home: Pinnawala (Pinnawela) Elephant Orphanage at Pinnawala, Kegalle.
+In the year 1975, the Department of Wildlife of Sri Lanka set up its present home: Pinnawala (Pinnawela) Elephant Orphanage at Pinnawala, Kegalle.
 Since then it never turned back on an orphaned elephant: it welcomed all and expanded from 4 orphaned elephants to a gang of no less than 109.

 The purpose of Pinnawala (Pinnawela) Elephant Orphanage

 The Pinnawala Elephant Orphanage was launched to provide the best possible opportunity to the sad victims of such situations.
-The orphanage is fully geared to provide an environment of happy and healthy life to the beasts
+Captive breeding at Pinnawala (Pinnawela) Elephant Orphanage

-Decimation of the elephant population by the British colonialists
+Decimation of the Elephant Population by the British Colonialists

-The bathing hours are followed up with the feeding hour at the main center of the orphanage.
+The bathing hours are followed up by the feeding hour at the main center of the orphanage.
 Baby elephants are bottle fed.
 Selected visitors have a chance of bottle feeding milk to the baby elephants.

-The success story of Pinnawala
+The Success Story of Pinnawala